Financial Aid

 • Come to the institution with some money of your own.
 Even if your aid is prepared on time, funds may not be available until classes begin and processing is complete.
 You will need money for housing, books, and other immediate expenses.
 If you are able to save money during the summer before school starts, these savings will be useful in meeting your beginning-of-the semester expenses and protecting you from hardships if your aid is delayed.

 • Register for the appropriate number of credits.
-You must register for the appropriate number of credits, which correspond to the funding level indicated on your Financial Aid Award letter.
+You must register for the appropriate number of credits, which correspond to the funding level indicated on your Financial Aid Offer.

 • Pay your own fees and other charges by the due date if your aid is late.
 Fees are due at the beginning of each semester.
 If not paid when due, you are subject to a late fee and/or cancellation of registration.
 The Financial Aid Office may be able to offer assistance depending on the nature of the processing problem but cannot prevent cancellation for non-payment of fees.
 If you anticipate problems, see either the Financial Aid Office or the Business Office for assistance.